travis-ci/docs-travis-ci-com/user/deployment-v2/rubygems.md

 ### Running commands before and after release

 Sometimes you want to run commands before or after releasing a gem.
-You can use the `before_deploy` and `after_deploy` stages for this.
+You can use the `before_deploy` and `after_deploy` steps for this.
 These will only be triggered if Travis CI is actually pushing a release.

 ```yaml
 before_deploy: "echo 'ready?'"